patroza/fp-app-framework/README.md

 ## After stabilization

 - Enhance container to prevent dependency capturing (ie a singleton that 'captures' a transient or scoped dependency)
+- Remove "opinionation"
+  - Make it easy to use any validation framework
   - Extract Infrastructure framework implementations to separate packages
     - hosting-koa
     - io-disk

 ### Additional usecase samples